Tower Hamlets residents and local business owners will soon be receiving their council tax bills for the year ahead.

 Your bill explained

-If you’re not sure what something on the bill means, take a look at our your your bill explained page, where we explain each part of your bill.
+If you’re not sure what something on the bill means, take a look at our your bill explained page, where we explain each part of your bill.

 You can also find out more information about the different council tax bands, and how to pay your bill.